balder-dev/balder/README.md

   <img style="margin: 20px;max-width: 68%" src="https://docs.balder.dev/en/latest/_static/balder_w_boarder.png" alt="Balder logo">
 </div>

-Balder is a Python test system that allows you to reuse test code written once for different but similar product versions or variations.
+Balder is a Python test system that allows you to reuse test code written once for different product versions or variations, without any code duplicates.
 By separating the test logic from the product-specific implementation, it allows you to **adapt entire test suites to new devices or technologies in minutes** - even if they use completely different underlying mechanisms.

 This enables you to **install ready-to-use test cases** and provides various test development features that helps to test software or embedded devices much faster.